rubinversigny/NGS/README.md

 groepsopdracht NGS
 Youri Vos, Pien van Vugt en Rubin Versigny

 there are two .ga files in this repository. the first one is the unicycler files which uses unicycler as genome assembly tool.

+worklow_unicycler_Pien,_Youri,_Rubin.ga

 ![](images/unicycler%20workflow.JPG)